-Events with low entries may be combined into the one race with relevant handicaps; however, in single gender (championship events) medals shall be awarded separately regardless of how many events are included in the race.
-This shall not apply to the Champion Club Eight or Mixed events.
+Events with low entries may be combined into the one race with relevant handicaps; however medals shall be awarded separately regardless of how many events are included in the race.
+This shall not apply to the Champion Club Eight event.